zihanye96/Classifying-Toxic-Comments/README.md

 7. Sht: whether or not the word “shit” or any word containing it is present in a comment
 8. You: whether or not the word “you” or any word starting with “you” is present in a comment
 9. Excl: whether or not there are more than 2 exclamation points in a row in a comment
-10. Curse: whether or not a word from our list of “curse” words or any word containing a word from our list of curse words is present in a comment.
-See the list below.
+10. Curse: whether or not a word from our list of “curse” words or any word containing a word from our list of curse words is present in a comment (see below)
-11. Nice: whether or not a word from our list of “nice” words or any word containing a word from our list of curse words is present in a comment.
-See the list below.
+11. Nice: whether or not a word from our list of “nice” words or any word containing a word from our list of curse words is present in a comment (see below)

 For the last two features, the words in our lists were chosen through a combination of examining comments, brainstorming, and trial and error.
 We looked at the proportion of toxic comments that contained those words and the proportion of nontoxic comments that contained those words and chose the words where there was a significant difference in appearance between the two types of comments.
 Here are the lists we came up with (please note that these words are written here solely to explain our methods, not to endorse any offensive meaning they imply):